-The complaint asserts two legal claims against the defendants.
-First, in Count I, Dr. de la Torre claims that the subpoena "lacks a valid legislative purpose[,]" id. ¶ 68, and, therefore, exceeded the Committee's authority.
-Because, according to Dr. de la Torre, the subpoena itself was invalid, "all of Defendants' actions to enforce the Subpoena - including purporting to 'overrule' Dr. de la Torre's Fifth Amendment invocation, holding the September 12 Hearing, holding the September 19 Executive Session, and ultimately approving the Contempt Resolutions - are invalid ultra vires actions that lacked proper congressional authority."
-Id. ¶ 75 and Count I. In Count II, Dr. de la Torre asserts that, once he had indicated his intent to invoke his Fifth Amendment right against being compelled to give evidence against himself, the Committee's "attempt to compel Dr. de la Torre's sworn testimony" at the September 12 hearing and its "attempt to punish Dr. de la Torre" for failing to appear violated his Fifth Amendment rights.
-Id. ¶ 78-85, Count II.
+The amended complaint asserts the same two legal claims against the defendants as the original complaint.
+First, Count I claims that the subpoena "lacks a valid legislative purpose[,]" id. ¶ 73, and, therefore, the subpoena itself and "all of Defendants' actions to enforce the Subpoena - including purporting to 'overrule' Dr. de la Torre's Fifth Amendment invocation, holding the September 12 Hearing, holding the September 19 Executive Session, and ultimately approving the Contempt Resolutions - are invalid ultra vires actions that lacked proper congressional authority."
+Id. ¶ 77 and Count I. Count II asserts that, once Dr. de la Torre had indicated his intent to invoke his Fifth Amendment right, the Committee's "attempt to compel Dr. de la Torre's sworn testimony" at the September 12 hearing and its "attempt to punish Dr. de la Torre" for failing to appear violated his Fifth Amendment rights.
+Id. ¶¶ 79-86, Count II.

 For relief, Dr. de la Torre requests that the Court: (a) "enter[] an Order quashing the subpoena"; (b) declare that the subpoena and all subsequent actions related to its enforcement "are invalid as ultra vires and unconstitutional," and "that the vote of the Committee . . . approving the Contempt Resolutions as well as subsequently presenting S. Res.
 837 for a full Senate vote were violations of Dr. de la Torre's Fifth Amendment rights"; and (c) enjoin the HELP Committee and any of its Members or agents "from attempting to civilly enforce the . . .
-Subpoena to Dr. de la Torre" and "from causing Dr. de la Torre to suffer from criminal punishment for invoking his Fifth Amendment rights in response to the [Committee] Subpoena[.]"
-Compl. at 27-28, Prayer for Relief; see also id. ¶ 12.
+Subpoena to Dr. de la Torre" and "from causing Dr. de la Torre to suffer from additional punishment for invoking his Fifth Amendment rights in response to the [Committee]

+Subpoena[.]"
+Am.
+Compl. at 31-32, Prayer for Relief; see also id. ¶ 13.